MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-adaptive-dialog-setup.md

 ## Prerequisites

+- Visual Studio 2019 or later or Visual Studio Code.
 - A conceptual understanding of [adaptive dialogs](bot-builder-adaptive-dialog-Introduction.md).
 - This article uses the adaptive **multi-turn prompt** sample in [**C#**](https://aka.ms/cs-adaptive-multi-turn-sample) as a sample adaptive dialog bot.